China and India Just Fought a Weird, Bloody Battle at 14,000 Feet. Why?

 China has proved itself a dominant power by intruding several kilometers into the territory claimed by India along the LAC in the Ladakh region and by building bunkers there.
 Could the first clash lead to a full-fledged war between China and India?

-Experts believe that with the Monday clash a crisis that was well on its way to de-escalating did an abrupt about face, and brought China and India closer to war than at any other time in quite a few years.
-But, the experts do not see the skirmish leading to a full-scale conflict between the two nuclear-armed neighbours, and reports that despite the carnage no shots were fired suggests just how careful both sides are to avoid such a conflagration.
+Experts believe that with the Monday clash a crisis that was well on its way to de-escalating did an abrupt about face and brought China and India closer to war than at any other time in quite a few years.
+But, the experts do not see the skirmish leading to a full-scale conflict between the two nuclear-armed neighbors, and reports that despite the carnage no shots were fired suggests just how careful both sides are to avoid such a conflagration.

-"A conflict is highly unlikely,".
-Michael Kugelman, the deputy director and senior associate for South Asia at the Wilson Center in Washington told The Daily Beast.
+"A conflict is highly unlikely," Michael Kugelman, the deputy director and senior associate for South Asia at the Wilson Center in Washington told The Daily Beast.

 "Neither side wants or can afford a war, and especially amid the coronavirus pandemic,” Kugelman said.
 “India, in particular, as the less powerful state won't want to risk a conflict.
 Eventually the two sides will deescalate.
 Still, there's no way that they will quickly climb down the ladder after a high-fatality incident like this one.
 Both sides will feel pressure to escalate, but both, and especially India, will need to be careful not to take measures that increase the possibility of miscalculation."